 To avoid some of these causes, it is always important to be aware of what we are putting into our bodies as well as the products we are using.
 Always make sure you are eating a healthy diet that is rich in anti-inflammatories and healthy, natural food.
 When you are purchasing new products, be aware of the materials it is made from, and how those materials can negatively affect your body.
 Common items like carpets, mattresses, and more are treated with flame retardants that can greatly damage our bodies.

 Increased intestinal permeability has been found to negatively affect or cause several serious diseases and chronic problems.
 These include celiac disease, type 1 diabetes, multiple sclerosis, eczema, and chronic fatigue.

 Gluten is a staple in most diets, so it is very prevalent in our systems.
 Many of the pesticides that are used in harvesting wheat can increase gluten sensitivities in our bodies.
 Because of these factors, gluten is often one of the first organisms to cross the leaky gut barriers in large quantities.
 In some cases, we have seen these glucose imbalances lead to various health issues.
-Some, like eczema and chronic fatigue, can be easily treated, while others can manifest into serious and ongoing health problems like celiac disease or ataxia.
+Some, like eczema and chronic fatigue, can be easily addressed, while others can manifest into serious and ongoing health problems like celiac disease or ataxia.

 When your intestines become more permeable, there can be a link to type 1 diabetes.
 If you are experiencing beginning stages of type 1 diabetes, it can be extremely beneficial to start a gluten free diet.
 In some cases, this can reduce the symptoms and is a good alternative option instead of administering insulin.
 But of course, this is not always possible considering type 1 is often diagnosed after the fact in young children.
 Though type 1.5 or adult onset type 1 may be prevented.